OpenZeppelin/openzeppelin-gsn-provider/README.md

 Advanced options for the provider (most likely you will not need these ones):

+* `gasPriceFactorPercent (integer)`: percentage increase over the network gas price for gsn transactions (defaults to 20, note that you need to clear web3 default fixed gasprice for this setting to go into effect).
 * `httpTimeout (integer)`: timeout in ms for HTTP requests to relayers (defaults to 10000).
 * `allowedRelayNonceGap (integer)`: (defaults to 3)
 * `relayTimeoutGrace (integer)`: whenever a relayer timeouts a request, it is downscored by the client, and this penalization is reset every `relayTimeoutGrace` seconds (defaults to 1800, 30 mins)